Abhi-AD/Django-Project/Ecom/README.md

 - Django
 - Django REST Framework (for API)
-- PostgreSQL (or your choice of database)
+- MySQL (or your choice of database)
 - HTML, CSS, JavaScript
-- Taieind css (or any CSS framework)
+- Tailwind css (or any CSS framework)
 - Git for version control

 ## Installation